charbonnierg/jetstream.py/README.md

 - Get consumer next message
 - Iterate over consumer messages

+### Key/Value Store

+- Create a bucket
+- Put key value in bucket
+- Read key value from bucket
+- Read whole key history from bucket
+- Delete a bucket

 ## Client implementation

 JetStream API methods are implemented under several mixins located in [jsm.api](./src/jsm/api) submodule.

 - a JetStream API method often has an associated `request` pydantic model
 - a JetStream API method always has an associated `response` pydantic model
 - a JetStream API method is invoked by sending a request to a specific subject, as described in JetStream NATS API Reference.

 Python methods implemented under each mixin roughly follow the same pattern: